Drag Queen At Center Of Wendy Williams ‘Drag Race’ Controversy Speaks Out

 “He left me a long [voice] message,” she remarked, “and said that I could come back anytime I wanted [after that], dressed in any way that I felt comfortable.”

-McGovern, also under the impression that the dust has settled between Erickatoure and The Wendy Williams Show after “numerous conversations,” then reached out to producers to inquire about returning for a third time with Aviance and cast members of his former comedy series, The Big Gay Sketch Show (which also featured a then-somewhat unknown Kate McKinnon of Saturday Night Live fame), which they purportedly agreed to.
+McGovern, also under the impression that the dust has settled between Erickatoure and The Wendy Williams Show after “numerous conversations,” then reached out to producers to inquire about returning for a third time with Aviance and cast members of his former comedy series, The Big Gay Sketch Show (which also featured a then somewhat unknown Kate McKinnon of Saturday Night Live fame), which they purportedly agreed to.

 Nonetheless, when a dragged-up Ericka turned up at the third taping, she was said to have been turned away once more.